 2. A person who holds an enhanced permit to carry a concealed pistol may renew the permit through the sheriff of the county in which the person resides.
 The period for renewal begins one-hundred eighty days before the permit expires and ends thirty days after the permit expires.

-3.(1) Pay a renewal fee in the amount of fifty dollars;
+3.(1) Pay a renewal fee in the amount of thirty-five dollars;

 (2) Pay the fee for a fingerprint background check;